2010-07-20

 1. 大帰化 {tai-kika} (extraordinary naturalization)

-This has never happened in the history of modern democratic Japan, but it's been on the law books since 1950.
+This has never happened in the history of modern democratic Japan, but it's been on the law books (Article 9 of Japan's Nationality Law) since 1950.
 Simply, it means that you're so full of "win" that both houses — the 衆議院 {shūgiin} (House of Representatives aka "lower house") and the 参議院 {sangiin} (House of Councilors aka "upper house") — of the bicameral 国会 {kokkai} (National Diet aka "Japanese parliament") majority (>50%) vote/agree to just give you citizenship, no strings or conditions attached.
 Thus, in theory (and I do mean this literally because there's not a single example of it ever happening), all of the requirements for naturalization (including renouncing your other citizenships and not having a criminal record), don't apply.

 What do you have to do?
 Who knows?
 Jump in front of a madman with a gun in front of the imperial palace and save a member of the royal family, similar to Harrison Ford in "Patriot Games" (he was knighted, but he didn't get citizenship, by the way)?
 Retrieve and rescue the Japanese passengers from a crashed burning jumbo jet, similar to Dustin Hoffman in "Hero" (he didn't want or get anything either, not even a key to the city, by the way)? †